-It always astounds us here at Strategic List Services how many people send out their marketing pieces with no call to action and then complains that their marketing campaign didn’t work.
+It always astounds us here at Strategic List Services how many people send out their marketing pieces with no call to action and then complain that their marketing campaign didn’t work.
 You must tell the reader what you want them to do!
-Tell them to call a certain phone number; to request a free sample; to visit your website; to order now.
+Tell them to call a certain phone number; request a free sample; visit your website; to order now.

 2. Urgency time limit on a sale:

 Persuade them to act now.
 Offer a limiting factor, such as a time limit or a limit to the number of items you’re going to be selling.

 Most graphic designers like to make things look pretty but can forget that the number one job is for that marketing piece to SELL the prospect and make them do something.
 Judge your graphic designer based on how well the marketing piece converts prospects into buyers, not just on how pretty the piece looks.

 Take some time to examine who your current customers are and create an avatar (In case you haven’t heard of the term avatar, it’s a computer user’s representation of themselves, used in computer gaming).

 - Do I have children?
 How many?

 - What kind of car do I drive?

 - Or How big is the company I work for?